When Does "Coriolanus" (1608) Take Place?

 494 BC - 488 BC

-We know this because in act 1 scene 1, when the real-world Roman politician Menenius Agrippa asks, "What is granted them?", Caius Martius (based on real-world General Gaius Marcius Coriolanus) replies, "Five tribunes to defend their vulgar wisdoms, / Of their own choice."
-Martius is referring to the creation of a new political office open only to common folk called the tribune of the plebs.
-This happened in the real-world in 494 BC.
+More specifically, in act 1 scene 1, when the real-world Roman politician Menenius Agrippa asks, "What is granted them?", Caius Marcius (based on the real-world General Gaius Marcius Coriolanus) replies, "Five tribunes to defend their vulgar wisdoms, / Of their own choice."
+Marcius is referring to the creation (or "grant"ing) of a new political office open only to common (or "vulgar") folk called the tribune of the plebs.
+This happened in the real world in 494 BC.

-Partway through the show, in act 3 scene 1, food riots break out in Rome during which Martius publicly argues common people should get no food if they won't join the army.
-Soon after, in act 3 scene 3, Martius is exiled for his anti-republic/anti-democratic views.
-This is contested history but it's believed the real-world general did argue in favor of abolishing the very recently created political office open to common folk (tribune of the plebs) during grain riots in the real world in 491 BC.
+Partway through the show, in act 3 scene 1, food riots break out in Rome during which Marcius publicly rails against the tribune office, "Behold, these are the tribunes of the people, / The tongues o’ th’ common mouth.
+I do despise them".
+Soon after, in act 3 scene 3, Marcius is exiled for his anti-republic/anti-democratic views.
+This is contested history but it's believed the real-world Marcius a.k.a.
+Coriolanus did argue in favor of abolishing the recently created tribune of the plebs office during grain riots and was then exiled from Rome for it in 491 BC.

 It was remade in 1962.

-It was adapted to TV in 1963, as an opera in 1974, to TV again in 1983 to film in 2011.
+It was adapted to TV in 1963, as an opera in 1974, to TV again in 1983, and, finally, to film in 2011.